About The College of Humanities and Social Sciences

 Please visit our academic programs and the many majors, minors, and graduate degrees offered within the College of Humanities and Social Sciences.
 More information is available through the academic advising provided by each of the College's departments and programs as well as by the H&SS Student Success Center located in Humanities 112.

 Justice, freedom, democracy, race, the good life, religion, human responsibility to one another and to nature—the very concepts upon which modern society is built—are the subjects of study in the College of Humanities and Social Sciences.
 We know from having surveyed our own students, from reaching out to the thousands of alumni who have been our students, and from watching what happens in our state every single day, what we teach our students today will influence what happens in Southern California and the country for years to come.
 We are fully committed to our responsibility to enhance student achievement with scholarships and high impact programs; support faculty excellence in teaching and in research; and increase collaboration among our faculty, our students, the community, and the state.

-The mission of the College of Humanities and Social Sciences at California State University, Fullerton is to educate students to be culturally, globally, socially, historically and environmentally astute, civically responsible alumni able to navigate an increasingly complex and interconnected world.
+The mission of the College of Humanities and Social Sciences is to educate students to have a broad understanding of the cultural, historical, social, and environmental foundations of a diverse global society; and to prepare civically responsible alumni who are able to navigate an increasingly complex and interconnected world.
 We achieve this by:

 - Fostering in students an understanding of and appreciation for the rich traditions of thought and expression, ideologies, belief systems, and epistemologies that have shaped and continue to shape our world;

 - Engaging in scholarly and creative activities that advance disciplinary and interdisciplinary knowledge;

 - Creating a learning environment that promotes faculty and student engagement in scholarship and creative activity;